blaqz/Test/README.md

 Ans: <br />
 I love to but I am looking for a player that support epg in the xmltv.<br />

-4. Any plans to include p2p, rstp, vjms or whatever exotic links in the playlist?<br />
+4. Any plans to include p2p,rstp,vjms or whatever exotic links in the playlist?<br />

 Ans: <br />
 No.<br />